A statistical model for quantum spin and photon number states: Discussion

 \section{Discussion}

-Though differences remain, the similarity between the predictions generated by the model presented here and QM brings some credence to the proposed conceptual picture, the central figures of which are observers, events, and ontic state spaces.
-We argue that many of the strangest features of QM, such as non-determinism, non-locality, and contextuality, become more clear in this new view.
+Though many open questions remain, the similarity between the predictions generated by the model presented here and canonical QM brings some credence to the proposed conceptual picture, the central figures of which are measurement event networks, observers, and statistical ensembles.
+We argue that many important features of quantum theory, such as non-determinism, non-locality, and contextuality, become more clear in this new view.
 While a detailed treatment of each of these is beyond the scope of this paper, we offer here a short comment on each.

 Non-determinism is an empirical property of nature.
 Yet, the physical origins of this property remain unclear.
 A great deal of debate on this and related issues have taken place within the context of QM.
 In particular, there is the question of whether or not the wavefunction is itself ontic, or if it results from incomplete information \cite{Leifer2014}.
-Because a one-to-one correspondence between the wavefunction in QM and the Cartesian product of the ontic state spaces $E^a$ and $E^b$ discussed in section \ref{sec:Summary} is lacking, framing the new model within the context of this debate is challenging.
-With that being said, there is no question that probabilities, as defined in section \ref{sec: Spin 1 arbitrary n}, are epistemic within this model.
+Because a one-to-one correspondence between the wavefunction in QM and the statistical ensembles constructed in section \ref{sec: Spin 1/2 arbitrary n} is lacking, framing the new model within the context of this debate is challenging.
+With that being said, there is no question that probabilities are epistemic within this model.
 That is, they arise due to observers' inability to resolve certain details about the ontic state of the physical system under study.
 For the time being, we remain agnostic with respect to the physical interpretation of this obscurement, though we do argue that the underlying ontic state indeed exists.
-However, we readily acknowledge the possibility of alternative interpretations of this "ontic" sub-structure of the quantum state.
-Further study of the model is necessary to better understand this point.
+Importantly, the proposed ontology consists of event networks, rather than particles, waves, or fields.